econoalchemist/Whirlpool/02_Whirlpool-on-desktop.md

 </p>

 ## The Whirlpool GUI
 This section will demonstrate how to connect the Whirlpool desktop client to your Tanto full node and your Samourai Wallet.
-With this configuration, you will be able to have your UTXOs mixing non-stop in the backround from your desktop client and powered by your own full node.
+With this configuration, you will be able to have your UTXOs mixing non-stop in the background from your desktop client and powered by your own full node.
 When you mix from mobile only, the mixing stops as soon as you shut down your mobile Whirlpool client in Samourai Wallet.
 With the GUI configured, you can shut off your mobile and the mixing will continue from your PC.

 First, you will need to download the Whirlpool client appropriate for your operating system.
 The different options along with accompanying developer signatures can be found [here](https://samouraiwallet.com/download) and detailed installation instructions can be found [here](https://docs.samourai.io/whirlpool/desktop).
 Be aware you will likely need to install Open JDK as well which is covered in the installation instructions.